pnutus/NHQM/README.md

 Examples
 --------
- `example.py` contains examples.
+The `scripts` folder contains examples.

 Structure
 =========

-The library is divided into three parts, problems, methods and hamiltonian calculations.
+The library is divided into three parts, problems, bases and calculations.
 Each separated from the other so that you can choose a problem, which method to use and how to calculate the hamiltonian.

 Problems
 --------